 There’s no minimum credit score requirement to get an auto loan, but it does determine what interest rate you may qualify for and what lenders may be willing to work with you.
 While you could get around this by purchasing a car with cash instead of taking out a loan, you still need car insurance.

 Your credit score may influence the rate you pay for car insurance.
-According to a nationwide analysis of top insurers, poor credit could more than double your insurance premium.
+According to a nationwide analysis of top insurers, poor credit could almost double your insurance premium.
 The higher your credit score, the better the rate.